Skip to content

 Trespass with violence: aggravated penalty

-• Violence or intimidation: Forcing the door, breaking a window, threatening the occupant into opening up.
+• Violence: Forcing the door, breaking a window, pushing the occupant aside to get in.

 It is not only an offence to enter without permission.
 It is also an offence to refuse to leave when the occupant asks you to.
 Typical cases: